kadenjtaylor/Synesthesia-Grid/README.md

 # TODOs

-- [ ] Make Label Rows Sticky to the top/left of the screen
+- [ ] Make Label Rows Sticky to the top/left of the screen?
 - [ ] click-to-edit cells
 - [ ] flipping between local and global view